Adam Temple

 • FSA v Sinaloa [2013] UKSC 11; [2013] 2 AC 28, in which the FSA successfully argued that it should not be required to provide cross-undertakings to third parties when obtaining injunctions as part of its law enforcement activities.

-• FCA v Capital Alternatives [2014] EWHC 144 (Ch), [2015] EWCA Civ 284 and (2018, unreported), in which the FCA demonstrated that various investments were collective investment schemes for the purposes of s.235 of FSMA.
+• FCA v Capital Alternatives [2014] EWHC 144 (Ch), [2015] EWCA Civ 284 and (2018, unreported), in relation to collective investment schemes (under 235 of FSMA).
 It obtained significant restitution orders against those knowingly concerned in the schemes.

 • McKendrick v FCA [2019] EWCA Civ 524, in relation to the sentence imposed on a party in breach of worldwide freezing orders.

-In the Dubai International Financial Centre, Adam regularly appears before the Financial Services Markets Tribunal, both for and against the Dubai Financial Services Authority:
+In the Dubai International Financial Centre, Adam has regularly appeared before the Financial Services Markets Tribunal, both for and against the Dubai Financial Services Authority:

 • Al Masah Capital v DFSA (2020, FMT 19007), where Adam represented the DFSA against two firms and three individuals in relation to misleading investors in collective investment funds.